bazelbuild/bazel/site/docs/skylark/depsets.md

 The main feature of depsets is that they support a time- and space-efficient merge operation, whose cost is independent of the size of the existing contents.
+This merge operation accessed during depset construction, passing a list of depsets to the the `transitive` argument.
 Depsets also have well-defined ordering semantics.

 Example uses of depsets include: